Visa Traveler

 The UK is a developed country.
 It’s politically stable and economically developed.
 The UK has one of the best education and healthcare systems in the world.
 It’s a lucrative place for many looking for a better life, especially those coming from developing countries.

 ECOs are responsible for screening visa applicants and making sure that they are genuine visitors.
 They have to make sure that you have the intention and ability to leave the UK at the end of your visit.
-They have to make sure that you have no intention of overstaying, work illegally or seek asylum.
+They have to make sure that you have no intention of overstaying, working illegally or seeking asylum.

 In order to assess whether you are a genuine visitor, ECOs have to look at your previous travels to the UK and other countries.
 They focus on where you have traveled, how often you have traveled and how long you stayed in each place.